Procaseycash/ng-pure-datatable/README.md

   ````
   key: The unique key per table to enable event broadcasting
   id: The table unique id generated to allow search injection
+  diabledSearch: This is used to disable the search option by passing true (default is false)
+  diabledPaging:  This is used to disable the pagination option by passing true  (default is false)
   ````

    ## *.component.ts